-2 The importance of these substitutes or "adulterants" is shown by the fact that little more than half of the woolens made in the country was all wool.
-The was enormous, and that every device was tried in order to manufacture presentable fabrics from the cheapest possible material.
+There was much foolish recrimination between free traders and protectionists concerning these so-called adulterants.
+The free traders maintained that it was the tariff system which caused them to be resorted to, thus depriving the people of allwool fabrics; while the protectionists alleged that the foreign manufacturers were the greatest adepts in using shoddy and that the high duties served to keep out flimsy and worthless stuff.
+The obvious truth was that within the country as well as without the pressure for using any available substitute for the expensive wool was enormous, and that every device was tried in order to manufacture presentable fabrics from the cheapest possible material.
 Probably the tariff, by making wool even dearer than it had to be because of the natural conditions that operate on all animal products, drove American manufacturers to substitute somewhat more than would have been the case under free wool.
 On the other hand, the very limitations which the wool duty caused in the choice of the various grades may have prevented the domestic makers of woolens from securing as good results as their foreign rivals from the deft mixture of coarse fibres with fine.
 But the influence of the protective system in these directions was much exaggerated by both sides.

 So far as concerns the compensating system, however, the consequences from the use of substitutes were great.
-Obviously, to the extent they were resorted to, four pounds of wool were not required in order to make one pound of cloth; and the compensating duty based on that assumption, liberal even in the case of most all-wool goods, was grossly excessive on that large portion of the domestic output for which there was use of shoddy, noils, carpet wool, or cotton.
-A niggardly allowance for this obvious defect in the system was made in the tariff acts passed subsequent
+Obviously, to the extent they were resorted to, four pounds of wool were not required in order to make one pound of cloth; and the compensating duty based on that assumption; liberal even in the case of most all-wool goods, was grossly excessive on that large portion of the domestic output for which there was use of shoddy, noils, carpet wool, or cotton.
+A niggardly allowance for this obvious defect in the system was made in the tariff acts passed subsequent to 1867; woolen goods were graded after 1883 according to the value, and those having the lowest value were subjected to compensating duties based on a proportion of three to one instead of four to one.
+But the allowance was quite insufficient; the compensating duty remained much higher than would have sufficed for its avowed purpose.132